AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

     3. Copy the snapshots to a different region in which you want to create an instance.
 For more information, see [Copy a snapshot](/intl.en-US/Snapshots/Use snapshots/Copy a snapshot.md).
     4. Create a custom image from the copy of the system disk snapshot.
 In the Create Image dialog box, select **Add Data Disk Snapshot** and click **Add** to add one or more data disk snapshots to the image.
 For more information, see [Create a custom image from a snapshot](/intl.en-US/Images/Custom image/Create custom image/Create a custom image from a snapshot.md).
     5. Use the created custom image to create an ECS instance by following the instructions in [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
-When you are creating the ECS instance, take note of the following parameters:
+When you create the ECS instance, take note of the following parameters:
         -   Region: You must select the region where the custom image is located.
         -   Image: In the **Image** section, select **Custom Image**.
 Then, select the custom image that you created in the previous step from the drop-down list.

             **Note:** If the selected custom image contains one or more data disk snapshots, an equal number of data disks are automatically created from the snapshots.
 Each disk has the same size as the snapshot from which it is created.
 You can extend a data disk but cannot shrink it.

     6. Use the created custom image to create an ECS instance by following the instructions in [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
-When you are creating the ECS instance, take note of the following parameters:
+When you create the ECS instance, take note of the following parameters:
         -   Region: You must select the region where the custom image is located.
         -   Image: In the **Image** section, select **Custom Image**.
 Then, select the custom image that you created in the previous step from the drop-down list.